 Are you using Windows?

 Packet loss is different from your speed test or download speed.
-Packet loss reflects UDP data, which is the data transmitted when you stream live media.
+Packet loss reflects UDP data, which is the data transmitted when you stream live media (i.e. online video meetings).
 When streaming live media, network issues often relate to an OS-level root cause.
-That's why, if you're having issues, rebooting often is a smart thing to try.
+If you're having issues, rebooting often is the best thing to try.

 Video calls need a good connection.
 Because a video call streams live media, having a fast internet connection is not enough.
 It's not unusual for a caller to have a great network, but experience packet loss on a call.
 Network congestion, firewall barriers, and/or old or affected hardware (like a router that needs rebooting) can play a role.